 |Alt + Period||Show current tab menu|

-You can set the mouse operations in the "Options" menu to do a number of things.
+You can set the mouse operations in the "Options" menu to do a number of things, such as changing the active tab by mouse wheel over tabs under the Tab option.
 When you double click in the blank part of the window, for instance, the default setting is to go up the file tree one level.
 Right clicking will pull up the normal Explorer context menu.
 All the usual Windows Explorer options are of course still available as well.
 You can change the file views, sort order, and the other usual Explorer items.

 This assumes that your mouse software is also set up correctly.
 Some mouse driver software may give curious behaviour, and you might have to alter either the mouse configuration, or the configuration in the "Options" menu to achieve what you want.

 Right-click on the blank area of Windows taskbar, select Toolbars, and check "QT Tab Desktop Tool".
 This will enable the Desktop Tool function of QTTabBar.

 Now, a double click on the blank area of the taskbar will open the Desktop Tool menu.
 What is displayed depends on what you have enabled and entered in QTTabBar.
 It will display groups, recently closed tabs, files, applications, recently used files and whatever else you have configured.

 Clicking on any location in this menu will immediately open the Explorer with that location in a tab and displayed in the window, clicking on a recent file will open that file with the application you used to open it, clicking on a group will open that group of tabs with the contents of the first tab displayed in the Explorer window.